tumelo-maja/pizza_order_cli/README.md

     - The order statuses are updated based on the current time versus the scheduled ready time.

-    - The updated summary of the queried order number will be displayed in the app if it exist
+    - The updated summary of the queried order will be displayed in the application if it exists.

 ## Technologies

+- **Python** - The application was developed using Python as the main language.
+    - Packages used in the app include: gspread, google-auth, collections, datetime, pandas, os and two custom modules (pizza_meals and menu_items)
+- **Google Sheets** - Orders records were stored on google sheets and an API with secure credentials was used access and modify the worksheet .

 ## Testing